p-quintanilla/p-quintanilla.github.io/_pages/research.md

-## Other collaborations:
+## Ongoing collaborations:

-* “[Bubble Analyser](/software) – An open-source software for bubble size analysis”, which has resulted in a published paper.
+* “_**[Bubble Analyser](/software) – An open-source software for bubble size analysis**_”, which has resulted in a published paper.
 This software was collaboratively developed by Dr Diego Mesa, Dr Francisco Reyes, and me.
 We are now working together with two Imperial MSc students from the Applied Computational Science and Engineering program on a 2.0 version to implement several different algorithms, including computer vision and machine learning techniques.
 I am co-supervising the MSc project entitled: “Bubble Analyser - Identification and characterisation of bubbles using Machine Learning”.

-* “Optimal control strategies for hydrogen-vanadium hybrid redox flow batteries using physics-based models”.
-The aim of this collaboration is (a) to implement a model predictive control strategy in a laboratory-scale battery cell using physics-based models, and (b) to scale up the model predictive control strategy for a stack (many batteries connected in series) system.
+* “**_Optimal control strategies for hydrogen-vanadium hybrid redox flow batteries using physics-based models_**”.
+This collaboration with Dr Catalina Pino from the Department of Earth Science and Engineering at Imperial College London aims (1) to implement a model predictive control strategy in a laboratory-scale battery cell using physics-based models, and (2) to scale up the model predictive control strategy for a stack (many batteries connected in series) system.

+* _**A design space analysis for quantifying process flexibility under disturbances: An application to froth flotation**_.
+This collaboration with Steven Sachio (PhD candidate) aims to implement a design space analysis technique that identifies acceptable operating regions, quantifies operational flexibility, and evaluates various operating points that can be used to enhance model-based control practices for froth flotation.